 1. Check for leaks around the vehicle

 Walk around the vehicle and check underneath to see if any fluids have been leaking.
-If you notice any leaks, call a professional to help determine what’s causing them.
+If you notice any, call a professional to help determine their cause.

 If you don’t see any evidence of leaks, move on to the next steps.